isabelcornacchia/isabelcornacchia.github.io/content/authors/admin/_index.md

     url: https://www.ed.ac.uk/informatics

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently a PhD student in Computational Neuroscience with Angus Chadwick.
+bio: PhD student in Computational Neuroscience

 # Interests to show in About widget
 interests:
+  - Dynamical systems
+  - Population coding and information
-  - Principles of Neural Circuit Computation
+  - Principles of neural circuit computation
-  -

 # Education to show in About widget
 education: